 Wealden Dementia Action Alliance was set up in May 2016 to help make our district more dementia friendly and raise the awareness amongst our residents and businesses.

-With a lot of local support from various community groups, volunteers, businesses and many more we now have five local dementia forums across the district all making a difference in their community and raising the awareness of dementia.
+With a lot of local support from various community groups, volunteers, businesses and many more we now have four local dementia forums across the district all making a difference in their community and raising the awareness of dementia.
 If you would like to be part of the alliance meetings or a local forum please contact us by emailing firstname.lastname@example.org

 Watch our video for further information on how the Alliance is support the Wealden community.